-Phytopathology Research has now been accepted for indexing in Scopus and Emerging Sources Citation Index (ESCI)!
+Phytopathology Research as now been accepted for indexing in Scopus and Science Citation Index Expanded (SCIE).
+The journal will receive its first Impact Factor in June 2022.

 See the About page for a full list of other indexing services that include Phytopathology Research.